Last updated: 2026-06-26

 Many millennials transform the way project management is done in the workplace.
 Here are six of them:

-Joshua Zerkel is the author of "Evernote at Work: The Ultimate Guide to Implementing Evernote in Your Business"
+Joshua Zerkel is the author of "Evernote at Work: The Ultimate Guide to Implementing Evernote in Your Business", a practical guide to running team workflows inside a shared workspace.

 He is also a Certified Project Management Professional (PMP) and a member of the Project Management Institute (PMI).